Haj 2024: Over 2,700 cases of heat exhaustion, sunstroke recorded in Saudi

 Iran reported the deaths of five pilgrims but did not specify the cause, while Senegal's foreign ministry said that three others had died.

-Additionally, authorities are following up on the search for the 17 pilgrims who went missing.

-During last year's Haj at least 240 people -- many from Indonesia -- died, according to figures announced by various countries which also did not specify causes of death.
+During last year's Haj, at least 240 people died, according to figures announced by various countries which also did not specify causes of death.

 More than 10,000 heat-related illnesses were recorded last year, 10 percent of them being heat stroke, a Saudi official told AFP.